Gopichand-sadineni/password-generator/README.md

-# password-generator
+# Rock-Paper-Scissors Game
-a Python project to create a robust and user-friendly password generator application
+a Python project to create a robust and user-friendly Rock-Paper-Scissors Game